What is gestational diabetes?

 Gestational diabetes does not typically cause any symptoms.
 When these occur, they may be mild and easy to ignore.
 They may include:

-• Tiredness - Because glucose accumulates in the blood rather than reaching muscles cells, your body may feel more tired.
+Glucose accumulates in the blood rather than reaching muscle cells, and your body may feel more tired.

 Diagnosis